Scareware is a social engineering technique that aims to scare the victim into believing they have a virus on their device.

 Knowing how to spot scareware is the first step in avoiding it.
 Here are some additional tips:

 The attackers are trying to play on your emotions and are using scare tactics to manipulate you into making a hasty decision.
-They’ll also do in another social engineering attack, called whaling.
-Do not react immediately.
-Instead, take a deep breath and slow down.
+Take a deep breath, slow down and assess the situation.

-For instance, have you ever heard of this particular software security before?
-Know that legitimate companies, like Norton, Kaspersky, and others will never, NEVER do something like this.
+- Have you ever heard of this particular software security before?
+Know that legitimate companies, like Norton, Kaspersky, and others will never do something like this.

-Also, how is it possible that they already scanned your device and detected those viruses if you never interacted with them or their software in the first place?
+- how is it possible that they already scanned your device and detected those viruses if you never interacted with them or their software in the first place?
+In general, you need to download the antivirus software first before it can scan your computer and detect any viruses.
+A full scan can then take up to several hours.

 Don’t click on a button or a link just because it says “click me!”.
 If you are unfamiliar with this company or the URL looks suspicious, it will likely lead you to a malicious website or download infected software on your device.